Prasenjit-3433/BetterReads/README.md

 **Scaling Strategies:**

-- **Horizontal Scaling:** Scale out the database and application services by adding more nodes to handle increased load.
+- **Horizontal Scaling:** Scale out the database and application services by adding more nodes to handle increased load, which is gonna be managed by AWS Elastic Beanstalk.
-- **Sharding:** Distribute data across multiple clusters to manage large datasets effectively.
+- **Sharding:** Distribute data across multiple clusters to manage large datasets effectively, , which is gonna be managed by DataStack AstraDB managed cluster effectively.

-**Caching and Load Balancing:**

-- **In-Memory Caching:** Use a caching layer (e.g., Redis or Memcached) to store frequently accessed data, reducing the load on the database.
-- **Load Balancing:** Deploy a load balancer (e.g., AWS Elastic Load Balancer) to distribute incoming requests evenly across multiple service instances.

 ## 🚀 CI/CD Pipeline